elementary/website/TRANSLATE.md

 ## Updating

-Languages are updated automaticlly when code is changed.
+Languages are updated automatically when code is changed.
 This may take time to update, so please be patient.

 # Web developers